 Additives in the food industry

-- substances for coatings, casings, that are not consumed with the food
+- Substances for coating agents and wrappings, which are not consumed with the foodstuff

-- processing aids (without technological effect on the final product)
+- Processing aids (with no technical effect on the end product)

-Some 320 additives have been approved within the EU.
-The European Food Safety Authority (EFSA) examines every additive used within Europe.
-Scientific advice and information is provided, for example, by the German Federal Institute for Risk Assessment (BfR) in Berlin.
-In addition, the international Joint FAO/WHO Expert Committee on Food Additives (JECFA) carries out safety assessments.
+Approximately 320 additives have been approved in the EU.
+At European level, the additives are subject to the stringent scientific safety assessments by the EFSA (European Food Safety Authority).
+Scientific advice and support is provided by the German Federal Institute for Risk Assessment (Bundesinstitut für Risikobewertung, BfR) in Berlin.
+In addition, the Joint FAO/WHO Expert Committee on Food Additives (JECFA) undertakes safety assessments at international level.

-Only additives that have been evaluated and approved as technologically necessary by the EU Commission are assigned an E number.
+Only those additives which have been tested and considered technically necessary by the EU Commission receive the legally-required approval and an E number.

 - E number: E 952

 - Information in list of ingredients: Sweetener cyclamate or Sweetener E 952

 With bulk goods or foods for communal catering, the gastronomy sector, etc., the national Additive Approval Ordinance (Zusatzstoffzulassungsverordnung, ZZulV) still applies.